vebjoro/fys4150_project5/README.md

-Welcome to the fifth and final ordeal
+Welcome to the fifth and final ordeal!